davidmiquelf/Grep-App/README.md

  - readLines(File inputFile)
  - containsPattern(String line)

-The arguements passed to the JavaGrepImp constructor, then the process function uses the function implementations to run the desired Grep actions.
+The arguements are passed to the JavaGrepImp constructor, then the process function uses the function implementations to run the desired Grep actions.

 ### 2.2.
 Usage
 `Grep [regex] [rootPath] [outFile]`